 Doubling spend on programmatic means higher ROI

-As it turns out, the average Fortune 500 brand spends 4% on programmatic advertising; where the study found 8% spend will yield the highest optimal return.
+As it turns out, the average Fortune 500 brand spends 4% on programmatic advertising companies; where the study found 8% spend will yield the highest optimal return.
 Any less than that, the study stated, would mean losing out on sales revenue and ROI.

 Programmatic investment is an investment in the future